Employee Recruitment and Retention Trends: TAtechEurope

 Our CEO, Jayne Ronayne, gave her view as part of a Recruitment Marketing panel called “3 Shades of Recruitment Marketing”.
 Jayne joined Tycho van Passen, Co-Founder & Partner of VONQ; Shane Gray, CEO of Clinch and moderator Chad Sowash, CEO of Catch 22 Consulting.

 The panel talked about everything from chatbots, to employer branding and boomerang recruitment.
-Here’s a look at the top 5 upcoming trends in Talent Acquisition that every recruiter needs to know about:
+Here’s a look at the top 5 employee recruitment and retention trends in Talent Acquisition that every recruiter needs to know about:

 Rise of the Chatbot